 - Let the batter rise until it’s starting to fall back.
 This will take some time, but it means that the batter will have a much better flavor.

-- Be careful not to overfill the crumpet rings, since the extra batter will just spill over the edges of the crumpet ring.
-Even if this does happen, peel off the extra bits and eat them as a snack.
-The baker deserves it! 👩🍳
+- Be careful not to fill the crumpet rings more than 2/3 full, since the extra batter will spill over the edges of the crumpet ring as it cooks.

 Learn how to make these easy English crumpets for afternoon tea, breakfast, or brunch.
 Enjoy a relaxing cup of tea and homemade crumpets with either sweet or savory toppings.
 You can even use crumpets instead of English muffins in a breakfast sandwich!

 - 4 1/2 teaspoons fast-action yeast (14g)

 - 2 teaspoons granulated sugar